-When my first child was born, however, babywearing wasn’t yet very common (boy does that make me sound old), and the choices of baby carriers were therefore very limited.
+When my first child was born, babywearing wasn’t yet very common (yes, I’m this old) and the choices of baby carriers were limited.

-In pure survival mode, I started off with BABY BJORN which was pretty much the most common baby carrier at the time.
-It would have worked, I guess, if I had stood still.
-I wasn’t a fan of the way my baby’s head bounced back and forth and kind of flopped around every time I moved or leaned forward though.
+I started off with BABY BJORN, but I wasn’t a fan of the way my baby’s head bounced back and forth and kind of flopped around every time I moved or leaned forward.
 Which was like all the time because you wear your baby so you can get stuff done, right?
-A while later of using Baby Bjorn, my back started throwing a fit every time I laid my eyes on the carrier.

 Let me tell you… Best $148 I ever spent!